tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/Preflight-File-Request.md

 None.

 ## Authorization
-The `Preflight File Request` operation always runs anonymously.
+The `Preflight File Request` operation always executes anonymously.
 It does not require authorization, and it ignores credentials if they're provided.

 > [!NOTE]
 > If you have enabled Azure Storage analytics and are logging metrics, a call to the `Preflight File Request` operation is logged as `AnonymousSuccess`.
 For this reason, if you view metrics in the Azure portal, you'll see `AnonymousSuccess` logged for `Preflight File Request`.
 This metric does not indicate that your private data has been compromised, but only that the `Preflight File Request` operation succeeded with a status code of 200 (OK).